FRANC: A Lightweight Framework for High-Quality Code Generation: Framework Evaluation

 \subsection{Static Filtering}

-In our evaluation, we implemented six heuristics\footnote{Due to space constraints, we superficially describe the heuristics in here, but we detail each of them with examples in our supplementary materials.} to clean the generated code snippets before filtering them from the suggestion inventory based on their syntax check.
-We adopted the heuristics $\mathbf{H_1}$, $\mathbf{H_3}$, and $\mathbf{H_6}$ from a recent study on unit test generation using LLMs \cite{siddiq2023exploring}.
-The first heuristic ($\mathbf{H_1}$) removes any text \textit{before} and \textit{after} backticks (\ie \snippetPerl{``` code ```}).
-The second heuristic ($\mathbf{H_2}$) adds \textit{part} of the prompt or the \textit{full} prompt if it is not found in the generated code (otherwise, the code fails the syntax check because it does not include the function/method signature, import statements, \etc).
-Heuristics $\mathbf{H_3}$ and $\mathbf{H_4}$ are Python-specific and remove extra code after the target method.
-The third heuristic ($\mathbf{H_3}$) removes any code found \textit{after} a \snippetPython{"\n```\n\n##"}, or \snippetPython{"\n</code>"} pattern (\ie it removes extra code).
-The fourth Python-specific heuristic ($\mathbf{H_4}$) removes any additional code \textit{after} the target method/function.
-The fifth heuristic ($\mathbf{H_5}$) removes any code in an extra Java class (\ie it only keeps the Java class mentioned in the prompt).
-The sixth heuristic ($\mathbf{H_6}$) fixes incomplete code by iteratively deleting lines (from bottom to top) and adding 1-2 curly brackets for a Java code.
-Moreover, if the prompt was meant to repair quality problems (\S~\ref{subsec:RepairEval}), we apply an additional heuristic ($\mathbf{H_7}$) before applying these six heuristics.
-This heuristic replaces the old problematic code (\ie containing a code/security smell) with the newly repaired source code.
+In our evaluation, we implemented six rules\footnote{Due to space constraints, we superficially describe the rules in here, but we detail each of them with examples in our supplementary materials.} to clean the generated code snippets before filtering them from the suggestion inventory based on their syntax check.
+We adopted the rules $\mathbf{R_1}$, $\mathbf{R_3}$, and $\mathbf{R_6}$ from a recent study on unit test generation using LLMs \cite{siddiq2023exploring}.
+The first rule ($\mathbf{R_1}$) removes any text \textit{before} and \textit{after} backticks (\ie \snippetPerl{``` code ```}).
+The second rule ($\mathbf{R_2}$) adds \textit{part} of the prompt or the \textit{full} prompt if it is not found in the generated code (otherwise, the code fails the syntax check because it does not include the function/method signature, import statements, \etc). rules $\mathbf{R_3}$ and $\mathbf{R_4}$ are Python-specific and remove extra code after the target method.
+The third rule ($\mathbf{R_3}$) removes any code found \textit{after} a \snippetPython{"\n```\n\n##"}, or \snippetPython{"\n</code>"} pattern.
+The fourth Python-specific rule ($\mathbf{R_4}$) removes any additional code \textit{after} the target method/function.
+The fifth rule ($\mathbf{R_5}$) removes any code in an extra Java class (\ie it only keeps the Java class mentioned in the prompt).
+The sixth Java-specific rule ($\mathbf{R_6}$) fixes incomplete code by iteratively deleting lines (from bottom to top) and adding 1-2 curly brackets for a Java code.
+Moreover, if the prompt was meant to repair quality problems (\S~\ref{subsec:RepairEval}), we apply an additional rule ($\mathbf{R_7}$) before applying these six rules.
+This rule replaces the old problematic code (\ie containing a code/security smell) with the newly repaired source code.